 Key states

 Keys can be in one of several states.
-The API checks the key’s state on every request:| State | HTTP status | Error message | What to do |
+The API checks the key’s state and your account balance on every request:| State | HTTP status | Error message | What to do |

 |---|---|---|---|